 An unripe mango will feel firm or even hard to the touch.
 An overripe mango will feel mushy or excessively soft.
 The goal is to find a mango that gives a little, indicating that the flesh inside is softening and ripening.

-It's important to note that different varieties may have slightly different textures when ripe.
+make sure to note that different varieties may have slightly different textures when ripe.
 Some varieties, like Haden mangos, tend to be firmer than others, even when ripe.
 With practice, you'll develop a feel for the ideal texture of your favorite mango varieties.

 The Aroma Test: A Sensory Delight